Admissible pairs and $p$-adic Hodge structures II: The bi-analytic Ax-Lindemann theorem: Introduction

 Let $C/\mbb{Q}_p$ be an algebraically closed non-archimedean extension.
 In Part I of this work \cite{howe-klevdal:ap-pahsI} (which we will reference below using the format I.$\square$), we introduced a linear category of $p$-adic Hodge structures over $C$ and a matching semilinear category of cohomological motives over $C$, the basic admissible pairs.
 As explained in \Iref{s.introduction}, the relation between these categories is, for certain purposes, analogous to the relation between $\mbb{Q}$-Hodge structures and motives over $\mbb{C}$.
 In particular, there is a rich transcendence theory of periods of admissible pairs, and the main application of the theory in Part I was a $p$-adic transcendence characterization of CM admissible pairs, \Iref{main.transcendence}, that was essentially conjectured in \cite{howe:transcendence}.

 In this sequel, we study moduli of $p$-adic Hodge structures and admissible pairs.
-In some sense, this is accomplished already in \cite{scholze:berkeley} via the construction of local Shimura varieties and their non-minuscule analogs, and the methods of loc. cit. play an important role in our work.
+In some sense, this is accomplished already in \cite{scholze:berkeley} via the construction of local Shimura varieties and their non-minuscule analogs, and the methods of loc.\ cit.\ play an important role in our work.
 There is a conceptual difference in our approach: in \cite{scholze:berkeley}, these spaces are a stepping stone towards more general moduli of mixed characteristic local shtuka, and the treatment is more or less adapted to this perspective.
 By contrast, our starting point is the category of admissible pairs treated as a toy category of motives over $C$, so that we first develop a relative theory of admissible pairs and then construct the natural moduli spaces that arise from this relative theory.
-Our approach, in particular, highlights the importance of treating moduli spaces for non-reductive structure groups, which are ubiqitous.
+Our approach, in particular, highlights the importance of treating moduli spaces for non-reductive structure groups, which are ubiquitous.
 Thus we also extend certain constructions from \cite{scholze:berkeley, fargues-scholze:geometrization} to the non-reductive case.

 Our main result, \cref{main.ax-lindemann} (and more generally \cref{theorem.ax-lindemann-general}), is a bi-analytic Ax-Lindemann theorem that compares rigid analytic subvarieties for two different analytic structures on these moduli spaces.
 This is a local, $p$-adic analog, of global, archimedean Ax-Lindemann theorems --- these latter are geometric or functional transcendence results that are naturally organized by the theory of complex bi-algebraic geometry and play an important role in the study of unlikely intersections on global Shimura varieties and other complex period domains.
 This connection is explained in more detail in \cref{ss.an-struc-comparison}, after the statement of the theorem.
+While our main interest in the present work comes from this result, note that, although local Shimura varieties have played frequent and important roles in the study of the Langlands program since Deligne's 1973 letter to Piateskii-Shapiro, to our knowledge, even some of the basic foundational results about special subvarieties and Hodge/Hodge-Tate tensors that we establish here are new.
+In particular, we are not aware of another source that systematically handles the existence of special subvarieties for non-reductive subgroups, and these results may prove useful in other aspects of the study of local Shimura varieties and their non-minuscule analogs.